-Although no causal relationship was implied, we have demonstrated a reduction in growth rate or size-at-age for harp seals aged between 1 and 5 years occurring in recent years, when seal numbers had increased (Shelton et al., 1996; Stenson et al., 1996).
+Although no causal relationship is implied, we have demonstrated a reduction in growth rate or size at age for harp seals aged between 1 and 5 occurring in recent years, when seal numbers have increased (Shelton et al. 1995; Stenson et al. 1995).
 Similarly, older seals were in poorer condition in 1992 relative to the period 1982-84.
-This decrease in condition in the early-1990s was paralleled by a decrease in pregnancy rate, and an increase in the mean age of sexual maturity in female harp seals (Sjare et al., 1996).
-However, we found no differences in size or growth rates of seals during their first 9 days of life, although this conclusion would be invalidated if the relationship between coat pattern and pup age was affected by environmental conditions.
+This decrease in condition in the early 90s is paralleled by a decrease in pregnancy rate, and an increase in the mean age of sexual maturity in female harp seals (Sjare et al. 1995).
+However, we found no differences in size or growth rates of seals during their first 9 d of life, although this conclusion would be invalidated if the relationship between coat pattern and pup age was affected by environmental conditions.